FurTrader/Maynard-Marquis-ww2-memoir/README.md

 Download full recording: [Maynard_Marquis_in_the_army.mp3](https://github.com/FurTrader/Maynard-Marquis-ww2-memoir/raw/main/Maynard_Marquis_in_the_army.mp3)

 It was recorded on audio cassette in 1991 and I copied it to MP3 and CDs around 2012-ish.
-I edited the recording to remove background noise and unnessesary pauses.
+I edited the recording to remove background noise and unnecessary pauses.

 From Maynard's self written obituary: